Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Transformed Primal Dual (TPD) method

+When $f$ is highly nonlinear and $B$ involves with discrete differential operators, TPD further embeds preconditioners into flow, leading to the preconditioned TPD dynamics \cite{chen2023transformed2}:

-where $I_{u}^{-1}$ and $I_{p}^{-1}$ are in general variable-dependent (or time-dependent) and should be easily computable.
-By discretizing the TPD flow \eqref{TPD flow} with step sizes $\lambda$ and $\sigma$ for the primal and dual variables, respectively, we obtain the following iterative scheme:
+where $I_{p}^{-1}$ is an appropriate SPD of $BI_{u}^{-1}B^{\top}$.
+In general, $I_u^{-1}$ and $I_{p}^{-1}$ should be variable-dependent (or time-dependent) and easily computable to achieve better efficiency.
+Applying explicit Euler discretization to the dynamics \eqref{TPD2_flow} with step sizes $(\lambda,\sigma)$ yields the basic iteration: